Adobe Stock/ Stephen Martin

 1 Generoso Pope Pl; wiccny.org

 You can really hang tough — alone or together — anywhere on the 13,000 square feet of rocky indoor terrain in the heart of the county.
-Offering not only daily rock climbing, roped climbing, bouldering, private belays, and autobelays but also monthly passes, classes, and a gear shop.
-This venue promises good, healthy fun and a bonus adrenaline rush for family members and “social climbers” ages 6 and up.
+The Cliffs offer not only daily rock climbing, roped climbing, bouldering, private belays, and auto-belays but also monthly passes, classes, and a gear shop.
+The venue promises good, healthy fun with a bonus adrenaline rush for family members and “social climbers” ages 6 and up.